 Everyone bowling on the lane will benefit from the bumpers.
 They will not retract.
-Two lanes maybe needed, one with bumpers and the other without.
+Two lanes may be needed, one with bumpers and the other without.

 Who Invented Bumper Bowling?

-Bumper bowling was invented in Jupiter Lanes Bowling Center, a Dallas bowling center.
+Bumper bowling was invented at Jupiter Lanes Bowling Center, a Dallas bowling center.
 Back in 1982, Philip Kinzer wanted to expand bowling accessibility to everyone, not just people who were physically able to maneuver heavy bowling balls.